 On December 22, 2017, the Tax Cuts and Jobs Act of 2017 (the "Tax Act") was enacted into law and the new legislation contains several key tax provisions that affected the Company, including, but not limited to, a reduction of the corporate income tax rate to 21% effective January 1, 2018, and a one-time mandatory transition tax on accumulated foreign earnings, a tax on global intangible low taxed income ("GILTI"), and the repeal of the domestic manufacturing deduction for 2018.
 The Company recognized the effect of the tax law changes in the period of enactment, including determining the transition tax, re-measuring the Company's U.S. deferred tax assets and liabilities and reassessing the net realizability of the Company's deferred tax assets and liabilities.
 Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act, ("SAB 118") allows the Company to record provisional amounts during a measurement period not to extend beyond one year of the enactment date.
-Since the Tax Act was passed late in the fourth quarter of 2017, and ongoing guidance and accounting interpretation is expected throughout 2018, the Company considers the accounting of the transition tax, deferred tax re-measurements and other items to be provisional due to the forthcoming guidance and the Company's ongoing analysis of final year-end data and tax positions.
+During the third quarter of 2018, the Company recorded an adjustment to its provisional estimates resulting in a \$0.2 million reduction in income tax expense concurrent with the filing of its 2017 federal income tax return.
+Since the Tax Act was passed late in the fourth quarter of 2017, and ongoing guidance and accounting interpretation is expected throughout 2018, the Company considers the accounting of the state deferred tax re-measurements and other items to be provisional due to the forthcoming guidance and the Company's ongoing analysis of final year-end data and tax positions.
 The Company expects to complete its analysis within the measurement period in accordance with SAB 118.
 While the Company does not expect to incur a current tax on GILTI relative to 2018 operations, the Company has not yet elected an accounting policy related to GILTI.

-The Company's effective tax rate on net income before income taxes for the three months ended March 31, 2018 and 2017 was 28.3% and 38.8%, respectively.
-The difference between the Company's effective rate of 28.3% and the expected federal statutory rate of 21.0% for the three months ended March 31, 2018 is primarily due to state income taxes.
-For the three months ended March 31, 2018 and 2017, the Company recorded a provision for income taxes of \$1.6 million and \$5.1 million, respectively.
-The decrease in the provision for income taxes is due to lower pretax earnings as well as the decrease in the corporate tax rate.
+The Company's effective tax rate on net income before income taxes for the three months ended September 30, 2018 and 2017 was 20.3% and 37.6%, respectively.
+The difference between the Company's effective tax rate for the three months ended September 30, 2018 of 20.3% and the expected federal statutory rate of 21.0% is primarily due to favorable adjustments from the filing of the 2017 federal income tax return, partially offset by state income taxes.
+The Company's effective tax rate on net income before taxes for the nine months ended September 30, 2018 and 2017 was 26.5% and 35.6%, respectively.
+The difference between the Company's effective rate for the nine months ended September 30, 2018 of 26.5% and the expected federal statutory rate of 21.0% for the three and nine months ended September 30, 2018 is primarily due to state income taxes.

+For the three months ended September 30, 2018 and 2017, the Company recorded a provision for income taxes of \$0.7 million and \$1.5 million, respectively.
+For the nine months ended September 30, 2018 and 2017, the Company recorded a provision for income taxes of \$4.2 million and \$10.0 million, respectively.
+The decrease in the provision for income taxes for both the three and nine months ended September 30, 2018 is due to lower pretax earnings as well as the decrease in the corporate tax rate.

 The Company records interest and penalties relating to uncertain tax positions in income tax expense.
-As of March 31, 2018 and 2017, the Company has not recognized any liabilities for uncertain tax positions, nor have interest and penalties related to uncertain tax positions been accrued.
+As of September 30, 2018 and 2017, the Company has not recognized any liabilities for uncertain tax positions, nor have interest and penalties related to uncertain tax positions been accrued.